Watering

 If this happened because of fear of overcorrecting toward rot, recalibrate rather than swinging back to another extreme — this species genuinely needs less water than true pothos, but genuinely less isn't the same as barely any.

-Once the vine has taken up water again and firmed back up, snip away any leaves whose edges have gone fully brittle and brown — that tissue is dead and won't green back up regardless of how well the rest of the plant recovers.
+Once the vine has taken up water again and firmed back up, snip away any leaves whose edges have gone fully brittle and brown, since a rehydrated plant still won't push any color back into tissue that's already died off.

 Prevention